BIO: Glenn Ellis was born in Perth (WA) and began playing basketball as a junior with the Stirling basketball program.

 Glenn Ellis made his NBL debut with the Perth Wildcats at 19 years of age.
 He scored four points in his first game.

-Entering the league in 1982 as the Westate Wildcats, the team became the first, and so far only, Western Australian team to compete in the NBL.
-The Wildcats’ first head coach was Henry Daigle, and the majority of the inaugural squad consisted of players from the East Perth Eagles, Stirling Senators and Perth Redbacks.
+Formed in 1982 as the Westate Wildcats, the team became the first, and so far only, Western Australian squad to compete in the NBL.
+The team played out of Perry Lakes Basketball Stadium under their first head coach Henry Daigle.
+Daigle recruited the majority of the inaugural squad from the East Perth Eagles, Stirling Senators and Perth Redbacks.

 1983

 In 1983, Gordon Ellis took over as Wildcats’ head coach and replaced import Billy Keys with Kelvin Small.
-Tim Evans (21.3 points, 6.0 rebounds and 4.8 assists) led the team in scoring for the second straight year but saw his season cut short due to injury and was replaced by Bob Witts.
-Captain Mike Ellis averaged 15.3 points, 2.5 rebounds, and 4.8 assists per game and won the club’s MVP award while Glenn averaged 6.6 points, 1.5 rebounds, and 2.3 assists per game in the Wildcats’ second year in the NBL.
+Tim Evans (21.3 points, 6.0 rebounds and 4.8 assists) led the team in scoring for the Wildcats first ten games, until he saw his season cut short due to injury and was replaced by Bob Witts (17.1 points, 2.1 rebounds, and 1.9 assists).
+Captain Mike Ellis (15.3 points, 2.5 rebounds, and 4.8 assists) and won the club’s MVP award while Glenn averaged 6.6 points, 1.5 rebounds, and 2.3 assists per game in the Wildcats’ second year in the NBL.
 The Westate Wildcats went on to finish thirteenth (6–16) during the regular season.

 1984

-In 1984, the Westate Wildcats were renamed to the Perth Wildcats, but success did not follow the name change with new head coach Lynn Massey guiding the team to a bottom of the ladder finish with only three wins.
-Captain Mike Ellis averaged 19.3 points, 2.7 rebounds, 6.7 assists and 3.4 steals per game and won the club MVP for the second time.
-Ellis averaged 9.9 points, 2.1 rebounds, and 2.2 assists for the season.
+In 1984, the Westate Wildcats were renamed to the Perth Wildcats, but success did not follow the name change immediately.
+With new head coach Lynn Massey now guiding the squad, Perth finished on the bottom of the ladder (16th) with only three wins.
+Captain Mike Ellis (19.3 points, 2.7 rebounds, 6.7 assists and 3.4 steals per game) was voted as the club’s MVP for the second time and import Craig Fitzsimmons (19.2 points, 2.3 rebounds, and 2.2 assists per game), who had been playing in the state league since his former NBL team the Forestville Eagles exited the league and Jeff Fagan (16.7 points, 7.9 rebounds, and 2.2 assists, and 1.3 steals) led the team offensively.

 1985

 Jay Brehmer, who became the Wildcats’ fourth coach in four seasons, joined the team for the 1985 season and brought in a number of new faces.
 US imports Dan Clausen (via Adelaide) and Roland Brooks joined the team as well as local talent Adam Brennan and Sandy Caldwell, who would both play key roles as rookies.
 Perth began the season by winning their first three games in a row, taking a number of team’s by surprise in the process.
-Once the team began playing opponents on the road, however, the quickly fell back to earth and saw on 4 wins, 4 losses only a month later.
+Once the team began playing opponenents on the road, however, they quickly fell back to earth and sat on 4 wins and 4 losses only a month later.

 The team was led by Dan Clausen who racked up big numbers in every statistical category.
 He led the team in points (25.7 ppg), rebounds (15.7 rpg) and blocks (2.4 bpg) while ranking second in assists (3.4 apg), steals (1.4 spg), making him a clear choice for the club MVP award.
 Roland Brooks (23.2 points and 10.0 rebounds) and Mike Ellis (17.7 points and 6.0 assists) supported Clausen admirably but Perth’s inability to win outside of Western Australia (compiling a 4-9 record on away games) they finished the season in eighth place, falling well short of making the NBL playoffs.
-Ellis averaged 3.6 points, 1.2 rebounds, and 1.8 assists Over the course of the season, as Perth finished with a 13–13 record, which at the time, was the best record in franchise history.
+Ellis averaged 3.6 points, 1.2 rebounds, and 1.8 assists, while Perth finished with a 13–13 record, which at the time, was the best result in franchise history.

 1986

-the Wildcats had retained almost their entire roster and looked to improve on last season where they had set a record for total wins (13).
-The only changes being Glen Dunsmore and Robbie Dempster being replaced with local guard guard Trevor Torrance and 29-year-old Alan Black from Nunawading.
+The Wildcats had retained almost their entire roster and looked to improve on their 13-win season, which had set a club record.
+The only changes being Glen Dunsmore and Robbie Dempster being replaced with local guard guard Trevor Torrance and 29-year-old Alan Black (via Nunawading).

 Perth started the season with five wins and five losses before losing import Roland Brooks (18.7 points, 9.7 rebounds, 1.8 assists, and 1.3 steals) to a season-ending injury.